 Or maybe she was going to die right here and now.

 "Very clever, nice trick!
 Who were they then, students?
 Is this a student thing or what?"
-Amy rolled her eyes.
-She doubted this man knew any more than they did.
+Rose interrogated him.
+Amy doubted this man knew any more than they did.
 Just a nice bloke in the right place at the right time.